antlafarge/jdownloader/README.md

 ## Docker privileges

-If nothing worked and many internal commands fail, your container may lack some privileges and you can try the [--privileged](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) flag.
+If many internal commands fail, your container may lack some privileges and you can try the [--privileged](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) flag.

 ## Nothing worked / another issue